Mparaiso/go-tiger/README.md

         // Use a tiger.Handler to read url variables router.Get("/greetings/:name", func(container tiger.Container) {
             // container is just an interface that holds both the Request and the ResponseWriter
-            // an interface allows the developer to customize the container without changing the signature
+            // using an interface allows the developer to customize the container
-            // of the handler function.
+			// without changing the signature of the handler function.

             // URL variables are merged with the query string, however the prefix
             // can be modified to avoid collisions name := container.GetRequest().URL.Query().Get(":name")
             fmt.Fprintf(container.GetResponseWriter(), "Hello %s ! ", name)
-            // using the query string to hold route variables allows any handler of any type and shape
+            // using the query string to hold route variables also
+			// allows any handler of any type and shape
             // to handle route variables.
         })
-        // Compile and use with http.Server
+        // create an http.Handler use it with http.Server
         http.ListenAndServe("127.0.0.1:8080", router.Compile())
     }
 ```